DanielFrydman/TCC-Game-Project/README.md

 The game is based on levels, from basic to advanced, and in each level, you will find content of some concept and a game at the end to apply what you have learned.

-# Some videos about the functionality (Every text in the game is in Portuguese, sorry :( )
+# Some videos about the functionality (All the text in the game is in Portuguese, sorry about that)
 [Playing the game a little bit](https://www.youtube.com/watch?v=1XAP7Ei1F80)
 <br>
 [How the player(employee) history will appear to the manager](https://www.youtube.com/watch?v=uNBTD7W4UY4)